postmodern/rubygems-tasks/README.md

 ## Features

+* Loads all project information from the `.gemspec` file.
+  * Supports multiple loading `.gemspec` files.
 * Provides tasks to build, install and push gems to [rubygems.org][1].
   * Supports pushing gems to alternate [RubyGems][2] servers.